-According to 2015 ABS data, 28.2 per cent of the Australian population was born overseas, with the highest percentage of immigrants born in the United Kingdom and New Zealand, followed by India and China.
-Australia is one of the most culturally diverse nations on earth and about 23 per cent of Australians speak another language other than English at home (ABS 2015).
-This extensive cultural and linguistic diversity within the Australian population is now reflected in our schools and their communities.
-Other characteristics of diversity reflected in our schools are the greater access and participation of students of Indigenous heritage, students from different faith systems, and students with impairments, disabilities or disadvantages that influence their development of communicative competence, social competence, cognitive ability, or literacy and numeracy.
-Australia has committed to a range of legislative instruments at state, national and international levels that promote inclusion of all citizens, while prohibiting forms of discrimination.
-All states and territories have enacted such legislation, which is reflected in overarching Commonwealth legislation.
-While the social and academic inclusion of individuals and groups in our schools is often taken for granted, this is a relatively recent process and one that is still in progress.
-We start here to analyse how inclusion takes place in schools and how to best promote its objectives and determine the nature of the engagement that students achieve.
+According to ABS data (ABS 2019b), almost 30 per cent of the Australian population was born overseas, with the highest percentage of immigrants born in the United Kingdom and New Zealand, followed by India, China and the Philippines and Vietnam.
+New South Wales, Queensland and Victoria have the highest proportions of overseas-born citizens.
+Australia is one of the most culturally diverse nations on earth and about 23 per cent of Australians speak a language other than English at home (ABS 2016b).
+Religious affiliations are 34 per cent Christian, 31 per cent another religion and 30 per cent with no religious affiliation.
+This extensive cultural and linguistic diversity within the Australian population is reflected in our schools and their communities.
+Other characteristics of diversity reflected in our schools are the greater access and participation of students of Indigenous heritage, students from different faith systems, and students with impairments, disabilities or disadvantages (including poverty) that influence their development of communicative competence, social competence, cognitive ability, or literacy and numeracy.